52North/sensor-web-tutorial/docs/9_2_sos_admin_interface.md

 ### Admin interface

-The admin interface allows the administrator to change the settings or modify the behaviour of the SOS.
+The admin interface allows the administrator to change the settings or modify the behavior of the SOS.

 > ####### Activity 1
 >